MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_update_partial.md

-# Partial Update
+#  Standard method: update (partial)
 Sometimes, we want to be able to update a resource partially: for example, to update the state of an element, or to atomically increment a value.
 In these cases, a full replacement might not be convenient.
 This allows a client application to submit only those changes it is interesting in, thus improving client-side code maintainability, and reducing the traffic and hence improving the network performance.

 ## REST
-Updates in REST are typically done using [`PUT`](update_document.md).
+Updates in REST are typically done using [`PUT`](method_update.md).
 However, `PUT` completely updates a resource.
 When a client wants to update only part of a resource, [`PATCH` (RFC 5789)][PATCH Method for HTTP] might be used instead.
 The representation of the _patch_ can be expressed in a variety of forms.
 Specifically, for JSON several specifications exists:

 * [JSON Merge Patch (RFC 7396)][].
 * [JSON Patch (RFC 6902)][]